nikosgram/gringotts/README.md

 and
 `INSERT INTO db_migration VALUES(1,-1450547331,'V','1.0','initial','SUCCESS',1721777343415,'foo',1);`

-- If everything went smoothly you should be done, exit sqlite by tying `.exit`, replace gringotts.jar by the new version and start your server.
+- If everything went smoothly you should be done, exit sqlite by typing `.exit`, replace gringotts.jar by the new version and start your server.

 > You may get the error `Error: attempt to write a readonly database`, that means that your user doesn't have write permission for the file Gringotts.db.